 If you are importing or manufacturing a pesticide, veterinary medicine, or other hazardous substance for use in New Zealand, you must ensure it's approved.
 If it's not, apply for approval here.

-It is recommended that you contact one of our advisors as early in the application process as possible.
-They will help you with any questions you have during the preparation of your application.
-Contact us:
+We recommended you contact one of our advisors as early as possible.
+We can help answer any questions you may have during the preparation of your application.
+Contact us by:

 - email: HSapplications@epa.govt.nz

 If your substance is already approved to be imported into or manufactured in New Zealand, or does not have hazardous properties, you do not need to apply for an approval.

 Which application form to use depends on the type of substance you are applying for.
 You can say whether your substance is eligible for a rapid assessment, as per section 28A of the HSNO Act, on each of the forms.

 - Hazardous substances (other than pesticides and veterinary medicines) application form (DOCX, 390KB)

 Please note pesticide applications made on the application form dated May 2015 are no longer accepted.

 Include any confidential information at the same time as the application.